Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 ![Set Brain to External](images/mlagents-SetExternalBrain.png)

-Next, we want the set up scene to play correctly when we launch our environment executable.
+Next, we want the set up scene to play correctly when the training process launches our environment executable.
 This means:
 * The environment application runs in the background
 * No dialogs require interaction
 * The correct scene loads automatically